electricimp/Usb/README.md

 Resets the USB.
 Can be used by driver or application in response to unrecoverable error like unending bulk transfer or halt condition during control transfers.

 #### getAttachedDevices()

 Auxillary function to get list of attached devices.
-Returns and array of **[USB.Device](#usbdevice-сlass)** objects
+Returns an array of **[USB.Device](#usbdevice-сlass)** objects.

 ## USB.Device class

-The class that represents attached device.
-It is parsing device description, lookup for a drivers and control drivers lifecycle.
-All management of configurations, interfaces and endpoints **MUST** go through Device object.
+Represents an attached USB device.
+Please refer to [USB specification](http://www.usb.org/) for details of a USB device description.

-An application does not need to use device object normally.
+Normally, an application does not need to use a device object.
 It is usually used by drivers to acquire required endpoints.
+All management of USB device configurations, interfaces and endpoints **MUST** go through the device object.

 #### getDescriptor()

-Returns device descriptor.
-Throws exception if the device was detached.
+Returns the device descriptor.
+Throws exception if the device is detached.

 #### getVendorId()

-Return the device vendor ID.
-Throws exception if the device was detached.
+Returns the device vendor ID.
+Throws exception if the device is detached.

 #### getProductId()

-Return the device product ID.
-Throws exception if the device was detached.
+Returns the device product ID.
+Throws exception if the device is detached.

 #### getAssignedDrivers()

 Returns an array of drivers operating with interfaces this device.
-Throws exception if the device was detached.
+Throws exception if the device is detached.

 #### getEndpointZero()

-Return Control Endpoint 0 proxy.
-EP0 is special type of endpoints that is implicitly present at device interfaces Throws exception if the device was detached.
+Returns Control Endpoint 0 proxy for the device.
+EP0 is a special type of endpoints that implicitly exists for every device.
+Throws exception if the device is detached.

 #### getEndpoint(*interface, type, dir [, pollTime]*)

-Static auxillary function that does search endpoint with given parameter at given interface and returns new instance if found.
+Static auxillary function that searches an endpoint with the given parameter at the given interface and returns new instance if found.

 | Parameter   | Data Type | Description |
 | ----------- | --------- | ----------- |